 Floors including Sub-floors

 Repair Category 1

-Notes No significant defects evident, although it should be stressed that virtually no inspection of flooring was possible due to the extent of fitted floor coverings and furnishings.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+No significant defects evident.